Solitons in Quasiperiodic Lattices with Fractional Diffraction: Acknowledgments

 \section{Acknowledgments}

 The work of B.A.M. was supported, in part, by the Israel Science Foundation through grant No. 1695/22.
-A.I.Y. acknowledge support from the projects ‘Ultracold atoms in curved geometries’, 'Theoretical analysis of quantum atomic mixtures' of the University of Padova, and from INFN.
+L.S. and A.I.Y. thank also the following Italian MUR projects for financial support: “PRIN 2022: Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices” and “Dipartimento di Eccellenza DFA: Quantum Frontiers”.